CoqueiroS/CADIn/README.md

 The standard output of the CADIn is divided in 4 folders.

 **genomecov/**
->Read coverage at each position on chromosomes.
+- Read coverage at each position on chromosomes.

-**genescov**
+**genescov/**
->Read coverage in selected regions of the annotation file.
+- Read coverage in selected regions of the annotation file.

-**vcf**
+**vcf/**
 - File in variante call format (VCF) with all single nucleotide variants found on chromosome(s).

 **statistical/**

 When all analysed files are.

-*combineCoverage.csv*
+- *combineCoverage.csv*
 	- Tabular file with coverage data.
 It has the coverage proportion of the annotated region and its depth.

 *frequencySNPs.csv*
 - Frequency of the heterozygous single nucleotide variants by chromosome.